 About the Program

-The Master of Urban Planning program has been training leaders in urban planning since 1965.
+The Master of Urban Planning (MUP) program has been training leaders in urban planning since 1965.
 After completing the program, our graduates can pursue professional opportunities in planning or a planning-related field.
 They may also pursue a doctoral degree.

 Areas of Emphasis